House Republicans back LePage veto, keeping Medicaid expansion in limbo

 The Republicans who broke with LePage on the veto were Reps.
 Matt Pouliot of Augusta, Robert Foley of Wells, Russell Black of Wilton, William Tuell of East Machias, Paul Stearns of Guilford, Patrick Corey of Windham and Bruce Bickford of Auburn.

-Now, the lawsuit will wind through Maine’s court system.
-In June, a Superior Court justice ruled that the LePage administration must submit the plan even though the Legislature hadn’t appropriated startup funding.

-However, the state appealed and the chief justice of the Maine Supreme Judicial Court put the ruling on hold until July 18 arguments before the high court.
+Now the lawsuit will wind through Maine’s court system.
+In June, a Superior Court justice ruled that the LePage administration must submit the plan even though the Legislature hadn’t appropriated startup funding, but that ruling is now on hold until July 18 arguments before the Maine Supreme Judicial Court.

 The law also said Mainers would be eligible for expanded coverage July 2, and advocates are urging people to sign up, though it’s not yet clear how the state will handle applications in the absence of dedicated funding.

 In a statement after the veto was sustained, House Speaker Sara Gideon, D-Freeport, called Medicaid expansion “the law of the land” regardless of Monday’s result and that the only item for discussion is whether lawmakers will “fund it now or fund it later.”

-The Legislature continued to whip through 43 LePage vetoes on Monday.
-More than a dozen had been sustained as of the afternoon in the House, killing bills that would ban so-called “conversion therapy” and effectively reopen the shuttered Downeast Correctional Facility, a state prison in Washington County.
+Among the other bills that were killed Monday were proposals to ban so-called “conversion therapy;” effectively reopen the shuttered Downeast Correctional Facility, a state prison in Machiasport; and establish a pilot opioid addiction treatment program in Washington County.

-EqualityMaine, a pro-LGBT rights group, has said that it would consider a referendum push if the Legislature couldn’t ban conversion therapy, a widely denounced treatment in which attempts are made to change a person’s sexual orientation or gender identity.
-But most Republicans, including LePage, said they found the bill overbroad.
+EqualityMaine, a pro-LGBT rights group, has said it would consider a referendum push if the Legislature couldn’t ban conversion therapy, a widely denounced treatment in which attempts are made to change a person’s sexual orientation or gender identity.
+But most Republicans, including LePage, found the bill overbroad.

+Only four Republicans — Pouliot and and Reps.
+Scott Strom of Pittsfield, Don Marean of Hollis and John Picchiotti of Fairfield —- voted to override that veto.
+Three rural Democrats — Reps.
+Danny Martin of Sinclair, Stephen Stanley of Medway and John Madigan of Rumford — voted with LePage on the veto.

+The Legislature overturned 20 LePage vetoes Monday, including his objections to bills equaling a $68 million spending package that increases funding rates for services to disabled or elderly Mainers, increases funding to county jails, overhauls medical marijuana regulations, and requires energy regulators to split audit costs for public utilities between their ratepayers and shareholders if it results in disallowed costs.

 For a roundup of Maine political news, click here for the Daily Brief.
 Click here to get Maine’s only newsletter on state politics via email on weekday mornings.